 People with Anxiety Disorder often feel like they are weak or inadequate because of their condition, but this isn’t the case.
 Anxiety is a real medical condition that requires professional treatment.
 Trying to “will away” your anxiety will only make it worse in the long run.

-The best way to manage your feelings of anxiety is to seek professional help and develop healthy coping strategies.
+The best way to manage your feelings of anxiety is to seek professional help and develop healthy strategies for coping with anxiety.
 This can include cognitive-behavioral therapy with a mental health professional, relaxation techniques such as meditation, and prescribed medication.